elastic/kibana/src/plugins/discover/public/context_awareness/README.md

 There are currently three context levels supported in Discover:

 - Root context:
-  - Based on the current solution type, navigation parameters, etc.
+  - Based on the current solution type.
-  - Resolved at application initialization and on parameter changes.
+  - Resolved at application initialization.
   - Runs synchronously or asynchronously.
 - Data source context:
   - Based on the current ES|QL query or data view.